 Various project-related settings can be made in the project options.
 The following project-specific options are available, which are relevant in the corresponding pages:

-The simulation with a stepsize of one minute is recommended.
+The simulation with a minutely stepsize is recommended.
 For this purpose, the irradiation values are synthesised from the climate data at minute values before the simulation.
 For quick pre-dimensioning, the simulation with 1h values can also be used.